dwimsey/dgs/installer/Readme.txt

-The DGS Utilities Pack software has been installed on your system.
+The DGS Previewer software has been installed on your system.

-To start using the DGS Utilities Pack, look for the applications installed on your start menu, in the DGS Utilities Pack program group.
+To start using the DGS Previewer, look for the applications installed on your start menu, in the DGS Previewer program group.

 For Technical Support please use one of the options below: